MandyRafferty/mandyrafferty.github.io/src/content/myprojects/metalworking-earrings.md

 ---
-title: "Metal Earrings"
+title: "Copper Patina Earrings"
 date: "2025-11-05"
 featured: false
 project_num: 22
 type: "jewelry making"
-description: "Crafted earrings from bronze and nickel sheet metal using various metalworking techniques."
+description: "Crafted earrings from scratch using bronze and nickel sheet metal using various metalworking techniques."
 excerpt: "Crafted earrings from bronze and nickel sheet metal using various metalworking techniques."
 categories: ["Metalworking", "Cold forging"]
 tags: ["Metalworking"]
-thumbnail: '/images/Metal Earrings/IMG_5958.jpg'
+thumbnail: '/images/Metal Earrings/earrings-closeup.jpg'
 ---

 ## Fabrication Process
-I started with two pieces of scrap metal, including bronze and nickel.
-Once I cut and filed the pieces I needed, I applied texture onto them and then polished them.
-For the final assembly I put it all together using ear wire and my self-made 18 gauge jump rings.
+#### Summary:
+- Started with two pieces of scrap metal: bronze and nickel
+- Outlined design with a scribe, then cut and filed pieces to desired shapes and sizes
+- Applied light texture onto nickel pieces using a ball peen hammer
+- Texturized bronze pieces with texturing and forging hammer
+- Annealed and pickled all pieces
+- Crafted my own jump rings using a 18 gauge wire, hand drill, mandrel, and jeweler's saw
+- Polished nickel using a foredom
+- Created a blue patina on the copper pieces using salt water and ammonia
+- Assembled all pieces together using ear wire, jump rings, metal pieces, and pliers

 <div class="slideshow">
   <div class="slides">